-The Commission acts by approving or denying exemption requests recommended by the Director.
+The impact upon the merit system of decisions made with respect to the exemption of positions from these provisions of the Personnel Code is obvious.
+The Commission acts by approving or denying exemption requests recommended by the Director of Central Management Services.
 Clarifications of these positions are evaluated to ensure that only positions that continue to qualify for exemption remain exempt.
-The Commission received a total of 16 exemption requests in fiscal year 2018.
-Of those, 15 were granted exemption (ten of the 15 were granted for terms ranging from one to four years) and one was denied.
-There was one 4d(3) exempt position submitted by the agency that was considered for rescission of exemption.
-The Commission did rescind the exemption.
-As of June 30, 2018, there were also 16 exemption requests received by the Commission but waiting for Central Management Services to release them for consideration by the Commission.
+The Commission received a total of 65 exemption requests in fiscal year 2019.
+Of those, 61 were granted exemption and four were denied.
+The Commission rescinded the 4d(3) exemption from 90 positions, denied rescission for two positions and continued one position.